ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 RFC5321.EHLO/HELO domain, or both.
 These may be different domains, and they are typically not visible to the end user.

-DMARC authenticates use of the RFC5322.From domain by requiring that it have the same Organizational Domain as (i.e., be aligned with) an Authenticated Identifier.
+DMARC authenticates use of the RFC5322.From domain by requiring either that it have the same Organizational Domain as an Authenticated Identifier (a condition known as "relaxed alignment") or that it be identical to the domain of the Authenticated Identifier (a condition known as "strict alignment").
+The choice of relaxed or strict alignment is left to the domain owner and is expressed in the domain's DMARC policy record.
 Domain names in this context are to be compared in a case-insensitive manner, per [@!RFC4343].

 It is important to note that Identifier Alignment cannot occur with a message that is not valid per [@!RFC5322], particularly one with a